XingfanVincentLin/local-privacy-ai-assistant/README.md

-This system answers natural-language questions about a user's own personal data (Home Assistant sensor history, CSV exports, documents) entirely on local hardware — a Raspberry Pi 5 or an Apple Silicon MacBook Air.
+This system answers natural-language questions about a user's own personal data (Home Assistant sensor history, CSV exports, documents) entirely on local
+hardware: a Raspberry Pi 5 or an Apple Silicon MacBook Air.
 No data leaves the home network.

 **Example queries:**